doy/rbw/README.md

 * `email`: The email address to use as the account name when logging into the Bitwarden server.
 Required.
+* `client_id`: Client ID of your personal API key, used to bypass captcha.
+  Required.
+* `client_secret`: Client secret of your personal API key, used to bypass captcha.
+Required.
 * `base_url`: The URL of the Bitwarden server to use.
 Defaults to the official server at `https://api.bitwarden.com/` if unset.
 * `identity_url`: The URL of the Bitwarden identity server to use.
 If unset,